-- 8.81 Pendle's Climate Change Action Plan sets out our commitment to reducing carbon emissions, including support to encourage and facilitate renewable energy development through planning policy. - 8.82 In partnership with four other local authorities, Pendle Council commissioned a study to consider the potential for renewable and low carbon energy in the area.
-The South Pennines Renewable and Low Carbon Energy Study indicates that Pendle would need to generate 15.4MW of electricity and 11.8MW of heat from RLC sources to meet the aspirations of the UK RES. - 8.83 The study concludes that to achieve such levels will require a significant amount of commercial wind development.
+- 8.85 Pendle's Climate Change Action Plan sets out our commitment to reducing carbon emissions, including support to encourage and facilitate renewable energy development through planning policy. - 8.86 In partnership with four other local authorities, Pendle Council commissioned a study to consider the potential for renewable and low carbon energy in the area.
+The South Pennines Renewable and Low Carbon Energy Study indicates that Pendle would need to generate 15.4MW of electricity and 11.8MW of heat from RLC sources to meet the aspirations of the UK RES. - 8.87 The study concludes that to achieve such levels will require a significant amount of commercial wind development.
 Maps plotting local wind speeds, but excluding areas where there are known constraints, identify broad areas in the north and east of the borough where commercial scale wind developments may be feasible.
 The study sees a smaller role for biomass, small scale wind, solar pv and hydropower to contribute towards the RLC mix for generating electricity.
 In terms of generating heat from RLC sources, it identifies that there is potential for solar hot water heating and for ground source heat pumps, particularly in new developments and rural areas without mains gas connections.
-The study also considers the role of on-site RLC energy generation, identifying this as an area which can be directly influenced by planning policy and the granting of planning permission, more so perhaps than stand alone energy developments. - In addition a major issue in Pendle is how to address the comparatively poor energy efficiency of its existing stock of buildings.
-Works to existing buildings often fall outside the remit of the planning system (e.g. refurbishment and repair) although, depending on the scale and nature of the works being undertaken, Building Regulations can require upgrading elements of a buildings fabric in order to meet current standards.
-The Council's Design Principles SPD and Conservation Area Design and Development Guidance SPD offer advice on energy efficiency and renewable energy schemes for householder developments.
-The Council encourages them to consider such improvements as part of the construction of an extension or any refurbishment works.
-The Burnley and Pendle Home Energy Strategy sets out a three step approach in applying energy efficiency and renewable energy measures to refurbishment and new build schemes (see Policy LIV4).
-Pendle has a large stock of traditionally constructed stone buildings.
-There are many ways that the energy efficiency of these buildings can be improved sympathetically (e.g. loft insulation, or the improvement of traditional windows) and English Heritage offer further guidance on these issues.
+The study also considers the role of on-site RLC energy generation, identifying this as an area which can be directly influenced by planning policy and the granting of planning permission, more so perhaps than stand alone energy developments.

-8.85 The South Pennines Renewable and Low Carbon Energy Study showed that Pendle generated only 0.1MW of its energy consumption from renewable sources.
-It is clear that to attain outputs of 15.4MW (electricity)(123) and 11.8MW (heat) will require a large commitment to renewable energy, which has not been the case in the borough before.
+8.88 The South Pennines Renewable and Low Carbon Energy Study showed that Pendle generated only 0.1MW of its energy consumption from renewable sources.
+It is clear that to attain outputs of 15.4MW (electricity) and 11.8MW (heat) will require a large commitment to renewable energy, which has not been the case in the borough before.